Atticus29/pcc_biology_213/syllabus.md

 ### Strongly Recommended

 - Jump drive or cloud storage such as Google Drive
-- Calendar or day planner.
+- Calendar or day planner
-- Many students have found it very useful to keep a set of colored pencils or pens for various uses during lecture and lab class.
+- Many students have found it very useful to keep a set of colored pencils or pens for various uses during lecture and lab class
+- _A Photographic Atlas for the Biology Laboratory_ Van de Graaf.
+2007.
+Morton Publishing, Englewood, Colorado.

 ### Optional
-- *Student Study Guide* (Workbook to go with Campbell).
+- TODO *Student Study Guide* (Workbook to go with Campbell).
 Taylor, M. and/orWebsite access that comes with the new textbook or can be purchased separately.
 - Plan to access to other high-quality educational and library resources including those recommended in class and/or posted at D2L.- Goggles and gloves are provided in the lab, but if you prefer to use your own, please bring these.
+Note that you will need to wear gloves during the dissections labs.

 ---